cannc4/Siren/Readme.md

 ### Dictionary

 Tidal patterns are stored in the `dictionary` on the right hand side of the interface.
+Please omit the channel number and dollar sign on Tidal commands (instead of `d1 $ sound "bd"` just write `sound "bd"`).

 *example in Figure (c)*
-- Patterns named `bt2`, `jvv`, `jvbass`, and `lax` with 2, 1, 0 and 1 parameters, respectively.
+- Patterns named `bt2`, `jvv`, `jvbass`, and `lax` with corresponding Tidal commands and 2, 1, 0 and 1 parameters, respectively.

 ### Pattern Functions